The Founder of China’s Scholarly Culture

-In the classic Chinese era, elite households were the families with royal connection or of the middle and high ranking government officials.
+In the classic Chinese era, elite households were families with royal connections or of the middle and high-ranking government officials.

-On the other hand, the merchants (including and especially the bankers), no matter how rich they might be, their status were traditionally viewed as beneath that of the peasants and tradesmen.
-They were prevented by the authority from working at government office, and their sons were ineligible to participate in public servant’s exam (scholarly exam).
+On the other hand, the merchants (including and especially the bankers), no matter how rich they might be, their status were traditionally viewed as beneath the peasants and tradesmen.
+They were prevented by the authority from working at a government office, and their sons were ineligible to participate in the public servant’s exam (scholarly exam).

 It is a desperate measure to keep Chinese society away from being influenced by a money-chasing mentality, and it is also a policy designed to encourage the development of the real economy.